lindoran/Holiday174-Z80Dad/README.md

 # Holiday174-2023

-A Very Simpe 4 state machine on a 74hc73, this is a multivibrator on 2 1n2222 transistors (similar PNP may work).
+A Very Simpe 4 state machine on a 74hc73 and a multivibrator on 2 1n2222 transistors (similar PNP may work also).

 <h3>The contest rules are simple:</h3>